hannesvdvreken/conference-tips/sunshinephp.md

 - Provides an uncon space as well, so if you are attending and get the urge to speak there is a possibility for you to do that.
 - Hotel has a bar and restaurant on site, a good way to socialize and meet other developers.
 Can be pricey though!

-- Miami things to see:
+### Things To See

 - Miami Beach (South Beach)
 - Downtown Miami
 - Design District
 - Wynwood: VERY lively neighbourhood
 - Sugar: an expensive rooftop bar with a view over the downtown skyline
 - Dogma: a Hot Dog place far away from the conference, but gotta get the original thing, right?